larsupb/LoRA-Merger-ComfyUI/README.md

 ![pm-lora_stacker.png](assets/pm-lora_stacker.png)

 **Features:**
-- **Dynamic LoRA inputs**: Add unlimited LoRAs with individual strength controls
+- **Dynamic LoRA inputs**: Add unlimited LoRAs with individual strength controls via widget UI
+- **Built-in search**: Click on any LoRA name to open a searchable dropdown list
 - **Per-LoRA strengths**: Separate strength_model and strength_clip for each LoRA
 - **Architecture detection**: Automatically identifies SD vs DiT LoRAs
-- **Layer filtering**: Built-in preset and custom layer filters
+- **Layer filtering**: Architecture-agnostic preset filters (full, attn-only, mlp-only, attn-mlp)
+- **CLIP integration**: Automatically applies all LoRAs to CLIP model and preserves CLIP weights in outputs

+**Usage:**
+- Click "➕ Add Lora" to add a new LoRA slot
+- Click on the LoRA name field to open a searchable list of available LoRAs
+- Type to filter the list in real-time
+- Toggle individual LoRAs on/off with the checkbox

 ## SVD and Decomposition